-National Youth Conference, or “NYC,” is a Brethren tradition that dates back to 1954.
-Every four years, youth from across the United States (and sometimes beyond) travel to Colorado State University in Ft.
-Collins, Colorado for an incredible week-long youth conference!
-Typical attendance is around 3,000.
-Youth who have completed 9th grade through one year of college are eligible to attend.
+National Youth Conference, or “NYC,” is a Church of the Brethren tradition that dates back to 1954!
+Every four years, youth from across the United States (and sometimes beyond) travel to Colorado State University in Fort Collins, Colorado for an incredible weeklong youth conference.
+Youth who have completed 9th grade through one year of college (or age equivalent) are eligible to attend.

 The week includes worship twice a day, small groups, workshops, service projects, recreation, hiking in the Rocky Mountains, and more!
-It is a full week with lots of exciting activities, but there is a good balance of time for reflection and down-time as well.
+It is a full week with lots of exciting activities, but there is a good balance of downtime and time for reflection as well.

 Schedule and Activities

 At NYC we worship together in Moby Arena twice a day.
-Music, dynamic speakers, prayer, Scripture, drama, videos, and more are part of our worship experience together.
-You can even sit on the floor if there’s room!
+Music, dynamic speakers, prayer, scripture, drama, videos, and more are part of our worship experience together.

 Everyone is part of a small group at NYC.
-Typical group size is 12-15 youth.
+The typical group size is 12-15 youth.
 Small groups, which meet daily, are a chance to discuss the day’s events, the worship services, and think about what is going on during the week.
-It’s also a chance to meet new people!
+It is also a chance to meet new people!

 Workshops are a time to dig deeper into different aspects of faith and practice, learn about different Brethren agencies and programs, or get to know a speaker in a smaller setting.
 Options will be printed in the conference booklet, and you’ll get to choose which workshop you want to go to every day once you get to NYC.

-Service projects are an important way that we live out our faith at NYC.
+Service projects are an important way we live out our faith at NYC.
 Loving our neighbors through tangible acts of service completes our faith and puts it into practice.
-You’ll have the opportunity to participate in a service project at NYC.

-Could anyone go to Colorado and not go hiking in the Rocky Mountains?
+Could anyone go to Colorado without hiking in the Rocky Mountains?
 We sure can’t!
-Hiking is organized by district and you’ll get to go on your appointed day.
-You'll have the option to sign up while registering.
-Choose easy, medium, or hard!
+Hiking is organized by district, and you will get to go on your appointed day.
+You will have the option to sign up while registering.
+Choose easy, intermediate, or hard!

 Each afternoon includes several hours of recreation.
-This is a time to unwind through a game of ultimate frisbee, join an impromptu drum circle or guitar jam session, have a conversation with a new friend, throw row-media a football around, take a walk, visit the craft room, or take some time for yourself.
-This is time to just have fun!
+This is a time to unwind through a game of ultimate frisbee, join an impromptu drum circle or guitar jam session, have a conversation with a new friend, take a walk, visit the craft room, or take some time for yourself.
+This is a time to just have fun!